-The other two groups are the mid-Goulburn and lower-Goulburn technical advisory groups, made up of people who live and work on the river, and who understand what the river and its tributaries do at different river flows (farmers, council engineers, tourism businesses, etc.).
+The other two groups are the mid Goulburn and lower Goulburn technical advisory groups, made up of people who live and work on the river, and who understand what the river and its tributaries do at different river flows (farmers, council engineers, tourism businesses, etc.).

 For membership of the groups, MDBA sought recommendations from Victorian Government agencies, local councils and community members, and from the advisory group members themselves.
 Each group had around 15 members.
+In addition to the advisory groups, MDBA staff met with individual riverbank landholders and undertook a number of local council and regional authority briefings.